oxedom/parker/client/README.md

 Fix plus detection thershold button in settings
 And fix floats in iou Threshold and maybe detections thershold Add PM2 Yaml to repo
+SOrted
 Sort out public and static folder

+//Not that good currently.
+Needs implementation
 Check out mobile responsive
+Still need to see if I can use them a lot.
 Check out touch event for dragging squares

+*Fixed with bug fix of adding width to the element video.
-Prevent tensorflow trying to render a non browswer images Timer one:
+Prevent tensorflow trying to render a non browswer images

+Timer one:
 Removed old pieces of state that were unused, added displayInfo comp because it's reused.